-Place the lens in your clean lens case or lens holder and fill with fresh solution; never top off your old solution.
+- Place the lens in your clean lens case or lens holder and fill with fresh solution; never top off your old solution.
 Disinfecting kills microorganisms on the lens.

-Repeat steps two through four for your other lens.
+- Repeat steps two through four for your other lens.

-Always soak your new lenses in fresh solution for at least 6-8 hours before the very first use
+- Always soak your new lenses in fresh solution for at least 6-8 hours before the very first use

-Never touch solution bottle tips to any surface, including your body as this can cause contamination of the solution.
+- Never touch solution bottle tips to any surface, including your body as this can cause contamination of the solution.

-Avoid getting tap water on your contact lenses and accessories, as it can carry a microorganism called Acanthamoeba that causes serious eye infections.
+- Avoid getting tap water on your contact lenses and accessories, as it can carry a microorganism called Acanthamoeba that causes serious eye infections.

-Remember to clean your contact lens accessories as directed.
+- Remember to clean your contact lens accessories as directed.

-Lens cases should be rinsed with hot tap water and dried when not in use.
+- Lens cases should be rinsed with hot tap water and dried when not in use.
 (Because Acanthamoeba cysts may be present in tap water and can survive for years after drying, some eye doctors recommend using only contact lens disinfecting or multipurpose solution for this step.)

-Recent studies suggest that wiping your case with a clean tissue and/or placing it upside-down on another clean tissue may be additional good steps in keeping bacteria biofilms off the case.
+- Recent studies suggest that wiping your case with a clean tissue and/or placing it upside-down on another clean tissue may be additional good steps in keeping bacteria biofilms off the case.
 Ask your eye doctor what he or she recommends if unsure.

-Throw out your contact lens case once a month to reduce your risk of infection.
+- Throw out your contact lens case once a month to reduce your risk of infection.

-Clean and disinfect your contact lenses once a day.
+- Clean and disinfect your contact lenses once a day.

 How To Insert Lenses

-Place the clean lens on the tip of the index or middle finger of your hand and pull down the lower lid with the middle or ring finger of the same hand.
+- Place the clean lens on the tip of the index or middle finger of your hand and pull down the lower lid with the middle or ring finger of the same hand.
 Use your other hand to hold the upper lid firmly open.

-Look directly at the lens or directly into the mirror in front of you and place the lens directly on your cornea which is the large colored circle in the centre of your eye.
+- Look directly at the lens or directly into the mirror in front of you and place the lens directly on your cornea which is the large colored circle in the centre of your eye.

-Slowly release your hold on the lid.
+- Slowly release your hold on the lid.
 If there are any air bubble beneath the lens, close your eye, and with the eye closed, roll the eye gently.
 Another way of gettin rid of air bubbles is to massage the lids very lightly.
-Under no condirion, however, should you rub your eyes.
+Under no condition, however, should you rub your eyes.

 How To Remove Lenses

-With your middle finger, hold down your lower lid.
+- With your middle finger, hold down your lower lid.

-Use forefinger to slide the lens to the lower part of your eye.
+- Use forefinger to slide the lens to the lower part of your eye.